-In order to simulate production setup, for example, allow multiple request process running simultaneously, we want to serve content using Unicorn in development.
+To simulate a production setup, for example, allow multiple request processes running simultaneously, we want to serve content using Unicorn in development.

 thin server, it already has a built-in command:

 Here’s a quick guide of running Unicorn instead of default Rails WEBrick server under development mode.
 You will be able to execute